jordicf/FRAME/doc/Orthogons.md

 ### $k$-STOG

 A $k$-STOG is a STOG with one trunk and $k$ branches.
-Orthogonal rectangles are $0$-STOGs since they only have one trunk (the same rectangle) and 0 branches, as shown in this picture:
+Orthogonal rectangles are $0$-STOGs since they only have one trunk and 0 branches, as shown in this picture:

 <img src="pict/zero-stog.png" alt="Rectilinear floorplan" style="height: 80px;"/>

-$1$-STOGs include all the L- and T-shaped orthogons, as shown in this picture:
+$1$-STOGs include all the L- and T-shaped orthogons.
+Here are two examples:

 <img src="pict/one-stog.png" alt="Rectilinear floorplan" style="height: 80px;"/>

-$2$-STOG offer a rich variety of orthogons, as shown here:
+$2$-STOGs offer a rich variety of orthogons, as shown here:

 <img src="pict/two-stog.png" alt="Rectilinear floorplan" style="height: 80px;"/>